Duffell History, Family Crest & Coats of Arms

 Duffell Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Duffell include Duffield, Duffeld, Duffell, Duffill, Duffitt and others.

 Early Notables of the Duffell family (pre 1700)

-More information is included under the topic Early Duffell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Duffell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Duffell family to Ireland

 Some of the Duffell family moved to Ireland, but this topic is not covered in this excerpt.